The Pillar Protocol: A 3–Day Sandbag Strength System

 • improves posture and gait

-• builds stone strength instead of gym strength
+• builds stone strength rather than gym-specific strength

-This is a physique built from effort, not aesthetics.
+This is a physique built from effort rather than posing.

 Stronger.
 Thicker.
 Harder.